-3 Of course, a firm that is viable on the easing of a lockdown may nevertheless still be unable to pay all accrued liabilities: its margins may be too slight to accommodate trading losses from the lockdown period.
-See further below, text to note 59.
+3 Of course, a firm that is economically viable on the easing of a lockdown may nevertheless still be unable to pay all accrued liabilities: its margins may be too slight to accommodate trading losses from the lockdown period.
+See further below, second para. of p.
+19.

-4 A fire-sale price is a price lower than fundamental value: B. Espen Eckbo and Karin S. Thorburn, Automatic bankruptcy auctions and fire-sales, 89 JOURNAL OF FINANCIAL ECONOMICS 404, 405 (2008.
+4 A fire-sale price is a price lower than fundamental value: B. Espen Eckbo and Karin S. Thorburn, Automatic bankruptcy auctions and fire-sales, 89 JOURNAL OF FINANCIAL ECONOMICS 404, 405 (2008).
 See further below, text to note 21.